floristevito/CrowdSim/README.md

 # Requirements
 All Python related instances are tested with Python version 3.10.0.
 An overview of all requirements can be found in the requirements.txt file in the root of this repository.
-It is recommended to install them in an Python 3.10.0 environments using:
+It is recommended to install them in a Python 3.10.0 environments using:

 `pip install -r requirements.txt`

+Note that an EMA Workbench installation with the newly added Vadere model connector is needed to run the experimentation scripts included in this repository.
+See **related works** for more information on how to acquire the right EMA Workbench installation.

 # Related work
 To reproduce the work of this research in its full extent, related software is needed: